varunchitturi/variational-auto-encoders/README.md

 ## Training

-The model is trained using the Evidence Lower Bound (ELBO) loss, which includes a reconstruction term (Binary Cross Entropy Loss) and a regularization term (KL Divergence).
+The model is trained using the Evidence Lower Bound (ELBO) loss, which includes a reconstruction term (Binary Cross Entropy Loss) and a regularization (latent space organization) term (KL Divergence).

 ```python